Reinoptland/movieapp/STEPS.md

 - [x] Import useEffect
 - [x] Set a useEffect to trigger onMount
-- [ ] Write an async function to fetch data
+- [x] Write an async function to fetch data
-- [ ] Call it in your useEffect
+- [x] Call it in your useEffect
+- [x] Check the data

+Trigger a rerender

+- [ ] make a state to store the data
+- [ ] when you get a response in useEffect, setState (store the data)

+Present the data in the new update cycle

+- [ ]

 Userstory: as a user I want to search movies by filling in a keyword